sschmid/pw-terminal-password-manager/README.md

 `pw` changes this behaviour to reduce security risks by not automatically adding the `security` command to the keychain's access control list.
-This way you have full control over which applications can access your keychain items and decide whether to allow or deny access.
+This way you have full control over which applications can access your keychain items and decide whether to allow or deny access on a item-by-item basis.

 See [Plugin specific configuration](#macos-keychain) to change this behaviour.